realmau5/trumpquotes/README.md

 # Trump Quotes
-Trumpquotes gets you the daily dose of Donald Trump quotes and more
+Daily dose of your Donald Trump quotes.
+The quote is just a generic quote and obiviously is just for fun.
+Have fun!

 ## API